 To learn more about governance, please see our resources section where you can find readings on contemporary association governance practices.

-Who serves on the GTF?
+Who served on the GTF?

 Where Are We Now?

 The GTF recommendations were unanimously approved by Council (now known as the Board of Directors) in March 2019 and sent to the membership for bylaws ratification in April 2019.
 The bylaws were ratified by the membership, and we are now in the beginning phases of implementing the GTF recommendations in full.

 What was the GTF's Process?

 The GTF first met in person June 2018 in Washington, D.C. where it hosted a joint workshop with Council and task force guests to learn about contemporary association governance and to identify the guiding principles which serve as a guidepost for discussions.
 The GTF continued their work over the summer by collaborating virtually and participating on several conference calls.
 The GTF met again in September 2018 in Miami, Florida to discuss next steps in drafting recommendations.

 From March 2018-November 2018, the GTF reached out to members to share preliminary thinking and receive feedback.
 This member input was critical to ensure that the GTF heard multiple viewpoints and ideas, and to hear and allay any concerns.
 The member feedback included:

 2,941 members and Society stakeholders responded to a survey that included governance-related questions